Can Osteopaths contribute to the rehabilitation process of running injuries?

 Do Ankle Sprains Ever Fully Heal?

-How Do you Know if you have Pulled Your Hip Flexor?
+How Do You Know if you have Pulled Your Hip Flexor?

 Can I Exercise with a Hip Flexor Strain?

-Yes but initially it maybe better to do some light stretching and rest for a week before returning to activity.
+Yes but initially it may be better to do some light stretching and rest for a week before returning to activity.
 Having a rehab plan to avoid future recurrence would be advised.
-Improving your core strength through Pilates and addressing hip mobility through hands on Osteopathy would be beneficial.
+Improving your core strength through Pilates and addressing hip mobility through hands-on Osteopathy would be beneficial.

-How Do you Treat a Strained Hip Flexor?
+How Do You Treat a Strained Hip Flexor?

 What You Can Do To Prevent Running Injuries